ray-project/ray/doc/source/serve/configuring-serve-deployments.md

 :::{tip}
-Certain `pip` packages build from source when installed via `pip install`; these can use up all resources while installing, leading to problems with the Ray cluster.
+Certain `pip` packages build from source when installed via `pip install`; these can use up too many resources while installing, leading to problems with the Ray cluster.
 Consider precompiling such packages in a private repository or Docker image.
 :::